Topological constraints on self-organisation in locally interacting systems: Autoregressive models

 \begin{theorem} A unique local Hamiltonian with window length $\omega$ can be associated to any $\mathrm{AR}(\omega)$ model. \end{theorem} \begin{proof} Let $M$ be our autoregressive model, and $s_{i-1},\dots,s_{i-\omega}$ our input sequence.
 The probability that the next observed spin in the sequence is equal to $c$ is

-Suppose\footnote{One could appeal to Boltzmann's equation or more general maximum entropy principles to do so.} we assign an energy to each possible $c$ with a scalar function $E\colon \{1, \ldots, n\} \to \mathbb{R}$ and constant weight $\beta \geqslant 0$, such that
+Suppose\footnote{One could appeal to Gibbs' equation or more general maximum entropy principles to do so.} we assign an energy to each possible $c$ with a scalar function $E\colon \{1, \ldots, n\} \to \mathbb{R}$ and constant weight $\beta \geqslant 0$, such that

 Set the constant in such a way that the lowest energy state has energy equal to zero.
 Now define a windowed Hamiltonian

 for any $u$ in $\{1, \ldots, i\}$ so that the probability of any $u$-th token occurring before $i$ is conditioned on the window preceding it.
 The full local Hamiltonian is the sum